London Specialist Advice Forum

 The group meets every other month and hosts a Google Group to facilitate knowledge sharing, communication, and collaboration among members.

-The Apprentices and Trainees Subgroup, led by University House – Legal Advice Centre, is a dedicated space for apprentices and trainees in the legal advice sector to network, exchange tips, and support one another throughout their training and studies.
-The group also feeds into the work of the Advice Workforce Development Fund.
+The Early Careers subgroup, led by University House – Legal Advice Centre, is a dedicated space for early-career professionals in the free legal advice sector to connect, exchange tips, and support one another as they navigate different pathways, develop their careers, and balance work with studies.
+The group also aims to feed into the work of the Advice Workforce Development Fund and other relevant sector-wide initiatives.

 The group meets quarterly.